julianxhokaxhiu/FFNx/README.md

 FFNx is highly configurable!
 Feel free to tweak every available option within the [FFNx.toml](misc/FFNx.toml) file.

+## Audio Engine configuration

+The new FFNx Audio Engine is completely configurable by you!
+Every audio layer can now have its own `config.toml` file, which through it you can customize the Audio Engine behavior when a track is going to be played.

+The `config.toml` MUST BE within the relative configured `external_*_path` entry in the [FFNx.toml](misc/FFNx.toml) file.
+For example, for the SFX layer on default configuration, the file should be placed in `sfx/config.toml`.

+Feel free to check the example configuration included in each FFNx release.

+### Audio Engine Layers

+The current supported Audio Engine layers are:
+- [SFX](misc/FFNx.SFX.toml): in-game audio sound effects ( menu cursor sound, battle sword slash sound, etc. )
+- Music: in-game audio music ( world theme, field theme, etc. )
+- Voice: in-game audio voice acting ( dialog voice acting )

 ## Cheat codes

 FFNx comes with different cheat codes built-in which would allow you to boost or enjoy your gameplay experience.